Application help and advice

 Choosing referees

 It’s important to choose referees who know you well and can comment on the qualities and characteristics required for the scholarship you’re applying for.
-The scholarship regulations will highlight what selectors are looking for.
+The scholarship conditions will highlight what selectors are looking for.

 We’ll contact you by email after you’ve applied